-- 10 The Company's activities expose it to a variety of financial risks: market risk (Including fair value interest rate risk and cash flow interest rate risk), credit risk and liquidity risk. - The Company's risk management programme focuses on the unpredictability of financial markets and seeks to minimise potential adverse effects on the Company's financial performance.
-Risk management is carried out by Management under policies approved by the Board of Directors.
+- 10 The Company's activities expose it to a variety of financial risks: market risk (including fair value interest rate risk and cash flow interest rate risk), credit risk and liquidity risk. - The Company's risk management programme focuses on the unpredictability of financial markets and seeks to minimise potential adverse effects on the Company's financial performance.
+Risk management is carried out by Management and approved by the Board of Directors.
 Management identifies, evaluates and hedges financial risks in close co operation with the Company's operating units.
-The Board provides written and / or oral principles for overall risk management, as well as written and / or oral policies covering specific areas, such as interest rate risk, credit risk, and investment of excess liquidity.
+The Board provides written principles and / or oral for overall risk management, as well as written and / or oral policies covering specific areas, such as interest rate risk, credit risk, and investment of excess liquidity.

-Cash flow and fair value Interest rate risk
+Cash flow and fair value interest rate risk

-- The Company's interest rate risk arises from from long term borrowings.
-Interestbearing assets and borrowings at variable rates expose the Company to cash flow interest rate risk.
+- 12 The Company's interest rate risk arises from long-term borrowings.
+Borrowings issued at variable rates expose the Company to cash flow interest rate risk.
 Borrowings at fixed rates expose the Company to fair value interest rate risk.
-All borrowings are at variable rates. - As at 31 December 2018, the Company's asset and liabilities which bore variable interest rates amounted to €1.862.329 and €18.845.089 respectively.
+All borrowings are at variable rates. - As at 31 December 2018, the Company's liabilities which bore variable interest rates amounted to €89.385.679.
 The Company's management monitors the interest rate fluctuations on a continuous basis and acts accordingly.
 The Company does not apply hedge accounting for cash flow interest rate risk.